nickbabcock/Farmhash.Sharp/index.md

 Please click on the image for a better look!

-In each configuration, which library has the highest throughput compared competitors?
+In each configuration, which library has the highest relative throughput compared to competitors in the same row?

 [![relative-throughput](img/relative-throughput.png)](img/relative-throughput.png)

-Previous heatmap detailed relative throughput, but that was for each facet's payload size.
-How can one tell if in terms of absolute throughput what configuration yields the highest throughput at a given payload size.
+Previous heatmap detailed relative throughput, but that was for each facet's (configuration's) payload size.
+How can one tell what configuration yields the highest throughput at a given payload size.
 Welcome to the next heatmap.

 [![absolute-throughput](img/absolute-throughput.png)](img/absolute-throughput.png)